MIG Wire Types for Auto Body: Which to Use and When

 Match Your Wire, Gas, and Settings

-You need to match the wire to the base metal: use ER70S-6 for mild steel, ER308L for stainless, and ER5356 for aluminum.
-Your shielding gas has to match the wire too—75/25 argon/CO₂ for ER70S-6, 98/2 argon/CO₂ for ER308L, and 100% argon for ER5356.
-For thin sheet metal, run .023″ wire and set your machine for low heat and controlled penetration so you don’t burn through.
-Additionally, using dedicated stainless tools can help prevent cross-contamination and ensure a cleaner weld.
+Your shielding gas has to match the wire too.
+Use 75% argon and 25% CO₂ for ER70S-6, 98% argon and 2% CO₂ for many ER308L setups, and 100% argon for aluminum wire.
+For thin sheet metal, run .023-inch wire and set your machine for low heat and controlled penetration so you don’t burn through.

-Wire And Metal Match
+Wire and Metal Match

-The right filler wire, shielding gas, and machine settings have to match the metal you’re repairing if you want clean, durable MIG welds.
+The right filler wire, shielding gas, and machine settings must match the metal you’re repairing if you want clean, durable MIG welds.
 For mild steel, use ER70S-6 with 75% argon and 25% CO₂.
-On stainless, choose ER308L with 98% argon and 2% CO₂.
-For aluminum, run ER5356 with 100% argon.
-Pick wire diameter by thickness: .023” for 24-18 gauge, .030” for 16-12 gauge, and .035” for 1/8” to 3/8” stock.
-Set your MIG wire feed and amperage to suit the metal, then verify manufacturer charts to confirm compatibility.
+On common stainless repairs, choose ER308L with a suitable stainless shielding gas mix.
+For aluminum, run ER5356 or ER4043 with 100% argon.

 • Mild steel: ER70S-6

-• Stainless: ER308L
+• Stainless: ER308L for many common stainless repairs

 Gas Choice Matters

-Gas choice has to match the wire and base metal if you want stable arc performance and sound welds.
-In MIG Welding, your shielding gas shapes penetration, bead wetting, and oxidation control.
 With mild steel and ER70S-6 solid wire, use 75% argon and 25% CO₂ for strong fusion and clean results.
-For stainless with ER308L, choose 98% argon and 2% CO₂ to limit oxidation and protect corrosion resistance.
-When you weld aluminum with ER5356, run 100% argon for strength and appearance.
-If you use flux-cored E71T-1, you don’t need external shielding gas, which helps in windy conditions.
-Always check the welder specs so your wire diameter, shielding gas, and machine settings fit the welding application.
+For stainless with ER308L, choose a stainless-friendly mix to limit oxidation and protect corrosion resistance.
+When you weld aluminum with ER5356 or ER4043, run 100% argon for a smoother arc and cleaner appearance.

-Settings For Thin Sheet
+Settings for Thin Sheet

 • Match wire size to thin sheet metal.

-• Hold a steady, pushed arc.
+• Hold a steady pushed arc on thin panels.

 • Balance voltage with wire feed speed.

-• Choose shielding gas that keeps control.
+• Choose shielding gas that gives you control.

 Avoid Common MIG Wire Mistakes